Daisy0419/Telescope-Searching-Problem/README.md

 #### 1.3.1 Clone Repository

-Clone this repository to the path of your choice.
+Clone the repository to the path of your choice.
 All commands listed hereafter assume it is placed directly into your home directory.

 ```bash
 cd ~